International-Data-Spaces-Association/IDS-Deployment-Examples/dataspace-connector/provider-consumer/README.md

 ### Introduction
 This is a simple producer-consumer-example.
 In this example you will
-- start up two DataspaceConnectors
+- start up two Dataspace Connectors
 - register a resource at the provider connector using a shell script
 - negotiate a contract at the consumer connector
 - consume the resource

-For the sake of simplicity this example uses the DataspaceConnector with an in-built H2 database.
+For the sake of simplicity this example uses the Dataspace Connector with an in-built H2 database.
 Therefore, we do not set up additional database containers.

 ### Prerequisites
 You need docker compose to run this example.

 ### Installation Steps
-To start the producer- and consumer DataspaceConnector from the given docker-compose.xml file do
+To start the producer- and consumer Dataspace Connector from the given docker-compose.xml file do
 ```console
 docker-compose up -d
 ```